CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/01a-Ingest-Data-in-Data-Flows-(Gen2)-in-MS-Fabric.md

 This lab is designed to introduce the different elements of Dataflows (Gen2), and not create a complex solution that may exist in an enterprise.

 ## Lab objectives
-In this lab, you will perform:
+In this lab, you will perform the below tasks:

-- Create a Lakehouse
+- Task 1: Create a Lakehouse
-- Create a Dataflow (Gen2) to ingest data
+- Task 2: Create a Dataflow (Gen2) to ingest data
-- Add data destination for Dataflow
+- Task 3: Add data destination for Dataflow
-- Add a dataflow to a pipeline
+- Task 4: Add a dataflow to a pipeline

 ## Estimated timing: 30 minutes